LEARNAcademy/Assessments-2018/Week-4.md

 #### 1. What is a method in Ruby?
 How is it different or similar to functions in JavaScript?

+A javascript function is typically a set of statements or expressions that complete or perform a particular task.
+In Ruby a method follows this same action.
+The structure and syntax of Ruby methods are completely different.
+Parentheses are optional in Ruby.

+Googled answer:
+A method in Ruby is a set of expressions that returns a value.
+With methods, one can organize their code into subroutines that can be easily invoked from other areas of their program.
+Other languages sometimes refer to this as a function.
+A method may be defined as a part of a class or separately.

 #### 2. What does it mean that a class inherits from another class?
 Try to explain Ruby inheritance.

 [Your Answer]